 - Needs more types of dynamic AI, such as trade carts and wagons, dynamic NPCs with mounts

-- I would have liked deeper, more realistic horse gameplay, such as the horse having a more complex AI and personality + horse bonding like in RDR 2, and the horse following your commands instead of being a vehicle you control.
+- I would have liked deeper, more realistic horse gameplay, such as the horse being able to knock people down and damage them at full gallop, horses having more complex AI and personality + horse bonding like in RDR 2, and the horse following your commands instead of being a vehicle you control.
 Also lacks distinct horse breeds and mules, and faster/more responsive melee attacks from horseback would be nice.
+You should also be able to put corpses on your horse.

 - Defensive combat (ripostes) is flat out better than offensive combat, since with mid to high level enemies offense will almost always get countered even with ample feinting